Dolphin: Socialization

 Dolphins are highly social animals, often living in pods of up to a dozen individuals, though pod sizes and structures vary greatly between species and locations.
 In places with a high abundance of food, pods can merge temporarily, forming a superpod; such groupings may exceed 1,000 dolphins.
 Membership in pods is not rigid; interchange is common.
 They establish strong social bonds, and will stay with injured or ill members, helping them to breathe by bringing them to the surface if needed.
 This altruism does not appear to be limited to their own species.
 The dolphin Moko in New Zealand has been observed guiding a female pygmy sperm whale together with her calf out of shallow water where they had stranded several times.
 They have also been seen protecting swimmers from sharks by swimming circles around the swimmers or charging the sharks to make them go away.

 Dolphins communicate using a variety of clicks, whistle-like sounds and other vocalizations.
 Dolphins also use nonverbal communication by means of touch and posturing.

 Dolphins also display culture, something long believed to be unique to humans (and possibly other primate species).
 In May 2005, a discovery in Australia found Indo-Pacific bottlenose dolphins (Tursiops aduncus) teaching their young to use tools.
 They cover their snouts with sponges to protect them while foraging.
 This knowledge is mostly transferred by mothers to daughters, unlike simian primates, where knowledge is generally passed on to both sexes.
 Using sponges as mouth protection is a learned behavior.
 Another learned behavior was discovered among river dolphins in Brazil, where some male dolphins use weeds and sticks as part of a sexual display.

-Forms of care-giving between fellows and even for members of different species(see Moko (dolphin)) are recorded in various species – such as trying to save weakened fellows or female pilot whales holding up dead calves for long periods.
+Forms of care-giving between fellows and even for members of different species (see Moko (dolphin)) are recorded in various species – such as trying to save weakened fellows or female pilot whales holding up dead calves for long periods.

 Dolphins engage in acts of aggression towards each other.
 The older a male dolphin is, the more likely his body is to be covered with bite scars.
 Male dolphins can get into disputes over companions and females.
 Acts of aggression can become so intense that targeted dolphins sometimes go into exile after losing a fight.

 Male bottlenose dolphins have been known to engage in infanticide.
-Dolphins have also been known to kill porpoises for reasons which are not fully understood, as porpoises generally do not share the same diet as dolphins and are therefore not competitors for food supplies.
+Dolphins have also been known to kill porpoises (porpicide) for reasons which are not fully understood, as porpoises generally do not share the same diet as dolphins and are therefore not competitors for food supplies.
 The Cornwall Wildlife Trust records about one such death a year.
 Possible explanations include misdirected infanticide, misdirected sexual aggression or play behaviour.